Access Rights

 The Access Control List (ACL) Model

-• Inheritance: By default, content items inherit their ACL from their parent node.
+- Inheritance: By default, content items inherit their ACL from their parent node - no explicit permissions need to be set on every page.

-• Breaking Inheritance: Technical teams can programmatically "break" inheritance to provide explicit permissions for a specific branch of the page tree.
+- Breaking Inheritance: Technical teams can programmatically "break" inheritance to provide explicit permissions for a specific branch of the page tree, isolating that branch from its parent's rules.

-To modify permissions programmatically, developers must retrieve the security descriptor, create a writable clone, and then save the changes back to the repository.
+To modify permissions programmatically, retrieve the security descriptor, create a writable clone, add the entry, then save the changes back to the repository.

 2. Scalable Security with Virtual Roles